Up to 60% off sofas & mattresses — limited‑time deals.

 For daily sitting, pay attention to:

-A sleeper sofa can feel firmer than a standard couch because it must house a mechanism and sometimes a mattress.
-That isn’t bad, but you need to like the firmness.
+A sleeper sofa often feels firmer than a regular couch because it has to house a mechanism and sometimes a mattress, which is why articles on seat feel and sofa depth can still be useful here.
+That is not automatically a bad thing, but you do need to like the firmness.

 Suspension and frame feel

-Even if you don’t want to talk like an upholsterer, basic build elements still matter:
+Even if you never want to talk like an upholsterer, a few basics still matter:

-• whether the sofa wobbles when you shift weight.
+• whether the sofa shifts, wobbles, or creaks when you move.

-If you can test in person, do this:
+If you can test in person, keep it simple:

-4. Roll from back to side; note pressure points.
+4. Roll from your back to your side and notice where pressure builds.

-5. Close it again to see if the conversion is something you’d actually do.
+5. Close it again to see whether the setup is something you would realistically do on a normal day.

 Build Quality and Durability: What to Inspect Before You Pay